Sasuke (TV series): 1997: Sasuke

 Almost immediately after the broadcast of Hand Walk Tower, Ushio Higuchi approached Masato Inui, who had worked as assistant producer on Hand Walk Tower among other events, to immediately begin production on a new event for broadcast in a second special, to air September 1997.
 Higuchi's idea was to create a multi-staged course that used the all around athletic skills of competitors similar to Sportsman No. 1, while being directly inspired by the different skills performed by ninjas, such as Spider Walk.
 Like Hand Walk Tower, this new project was to be a larger multi-stage course following the same format.
 He gave this idea to Inui to expand and create the course, while also being directed to save cost by reusing elements from previous events wherever possible.

 Inui fleshed out plans for a four stage course.
 The course would run linearly, so that they could be filmed in a way that would mimic popular video games such as Super Mario Bros. in a similar way to TBS's previous event Adventure Zone, which aired as a segment on Takeshi's Castle.
-Stylistically, Inui took inspiration from the film Castle in the Sky, which itself was based on historic events Wales.
+Stylistically, Inui took inspiration from the film Castle in the Sky, which itself was based on historic events in Wales.
 The 1st Stage would feature urban navigation and balance skills ninjas would need to hop over barrels, climb walls, and run across rooftops, and took stylistic inspiration from running along a castle wall.
 The 2nd Stage was a speed based on the escape skills a ninja would require to evade capture, such as avoiding enemy weapons, crawling under raised temples, and passing heavy barricades.
 Thematically, the 2nd Stage was based on industrial factories.
 The 3rd Stage featured the precision skills a ninja would use, namely running across fenceposts, crossing hanging beams, and crossing bamboo trusses and flag poles.
-The Final Stage featured a tower climb similar to what a ninja would use to climb into the upper chambers of an enemy palace they are infiltrating.
+The Final Stage featured a tower climb similar to what a ninja would use to climb into the upper chambers of an enemy palace they were infiltrating.